 The area or spatial extent in which an activity or pressure has the potential to impact a component of the environment.
-The 'zone of influence' is used to describe the scale of effect at which impacts (such as from an action, project, plan or program) are occurring and the scope of response available to manage impacts.
+The 'zone of influence' or 'zone of impact' is used to describe the area and temporal scale of effect at which impacts (such as from an action, project, plan or program) are occurring and the scope of response available or required to manage impacts.
 The zone of influence includes the assessment of the boundaries to biological and life processes needed to encompass the spatial and temporal extent of impacts that influence the condition of environmental values, ecosystem processes and socio-ecological systems throughout the period during which impacts of the decision will occur.
 The zone of influence can be described in three parts: